tinyplex/tinybase/site/demos/10_ui_components/03_SortedTableInHtmlTable.md

 }
 ```

-As well as rendering raw Tables from a Store, we can do the same for each
+As well as rendering raw Tables from a Store, we can do the same for each Slice
+of an Indexes object (as you'll see in the <SliceInHtmlTable /> demo), and the
-ResultTable of a Queries object, as you'll see in the next
+ResultTable of a Queries object, as you'll see in the <ResultTableInHtmlTable />
-<ResultTableInHtmlTable /> demo.
+demo.